ArtBlocks/artblocks-community-tooling/RoyaltiesProcessorDelivery/readme.md

 - _no known bugs at this time_

 > When using OpenSea API mode, there are no known bugs at this time.
 If you discover a new previously unknown bug when using OpenSea API mode, please file a bug in this project's public GitHub repository: https://github.com/ArtBlocks/artblocks-community-tooling/issues

+**Potentially Change in Future**:
+> When using OpenSea API mode, we assume when `only_opensea` is false, the only sales returned are from the Wyvern V1 and V2 contracts **AND** the Seaport contracts.
+This assumption has confirmed to be correct by OpenSea as of July 2022, but there is no promise that this will not change in the future.
+If this assumption is incorrect, we will need to update the script to filter sales from any additional contracts.
+Ideally, we depreciate osAPI mode and use subgraph mode instead, in the future.

 # Dependencies